taybenca/CV/README.md

 #### *SQL - MongoDB - Excel*

 SQL and MongoDB were two database technologies I learned during Makers.
 Storing user data from the projects created during the course was essential.
-When I worked at Sesc, I used Excel to evaluate nutritional data from more than 10,000 children in all Brazilian states to monitor the development of childhood obesity.
+When I worked at <a href="https://en.wikipedia.org/wiki/Servi%C3%A7o_Social_do_Com%C3%A9rcio"> Sesc </a>, I used Excel to evaluate nutritional data from more than 10,000 children in all Brazilian states to monitor the development of childhood obesity.

 *My blog post about it:<a href="https://medium.com/@tayannebencardino/creating-tables-into-a-database-postg-14a4ea5e6dca"> <b>Creating tables into a database (PostgreSQL)</b> </a>*